Who's Behind Listverse?

 But that story still reveals something creepy about the Pythagorean cult.
 They spread this story, it’s believed, as a parable—a warning telling their followers that if they shared the cult’s secrets with the world, they could expect a watery grave.

-2 He Gave Speeches Behind A Curtain
+2 He Gave Speeches Behind a Curtain

 There were two types of Pythagoreans: the akousmatikoi and the mathematikoi.
 The mathematikoi were Pythagoras’s closest and most trusted followers.
 He would meet with them in person and explain his theorems to them in detail.
-They were allowed to know the secrets of advanced math that were kept hidden from the rest of the world.
+They were allowed to know the secrets of advanced math kept hidden from the rest of the world.

 They had to pay a heavy price for the privilege.
-To become a mathematikoi, a person had to give up meat, women, and all private possessions.
+To become a mathematikoi, a person had to give up meat, women, and private possessions.
 From then on, their only loyalty was to Pythagoras.

 The rest were allowed to be akousmatikoi—followers who were never allowed to see Pythagoras’s face.
 When he spoke to them, Pythagoras would be hidden behind a veil like the Wizard of Oz.
 Nothing was explained to the akousmatikoi in any detail.
 They were merely expected to follow his rituals.
 They could not be trusted with the dangerous secrets of higher mathematics.

-1 He Gave Up His Life To Protect Fava Beans
+1 He Gave Up His Life to Protect Fava Beans

 One of Pythagoras’s strangest rules was that his followers were never to touch fava beans.
 Beans, he taught, took away a piece of the soul.
 “They are flatulent,” he explained.
 When that gas came out, it would “partake most of the breath of life.”